-Many FPS and online games work great with limited amount of cores.
-Here are some of the select titles and their minimum and recommended CPU requirements and their corresponding core count.
+Many FPS and online games work great with a limited amount of cores.
+Here are some select titles, their minimum and recommended CPU requirements, and their corresponding core count.

 Note that if a game has a certain CPU requirement does not mean that it would utilize all of its cores.

-For instance, Minecraft has a recommended CPU requirement of Intel Core i5-4690 which is a 4 core processor.
-However, the game itself is a single core based game mostly and utilizes 2 cores at best.
+For instance, Minecraft has a recommended CPU requirement of Intel Core i5-4690, a 4-core processor.
+However, the game is mainly single-core-based and utilizes two cores at best.

-Similarly, Fortnite does not scale on more than 2 cores.
+Similarly, Fortnite does not scale on more than two cores.

 |Rocket League||2.5 GHz Dual Core||3.0+ GHz Quad Core|

 This is just an example of titles that do not have a very high core requirement.
-There are plenty of newer and older game both online and single player AAA titles that do not gain much performance different when going beyond 4 cores.
+Plenty of newer and older games, both online and single-player AAA titles, do not gain much performance difference when going beyond four cores.

 Heavier Games that Require A Lot of Cores

-Most of the strategy games and simulation games where a lot of processing needs to take place for so many objects and elements, you would benefit from a high core count.
+In most of the strategy games and simulation games where a lot of processing is needed for so many objects and elements, you would benefit from a high core count.

-- MS Flight Simulator: Needs a beefy processor with 8 or more cores to work smoothly.
+- MS Flight Simulator: Needs a beefy processor with eight or more cores to work smoothly.